Veivel/monsieurrezan.com/README.md

 3. Site Analytics
 4. A form with automated e-mail confirmation

-## Tech
+I also took the liberty of creating a headless CMS.
+See (https://github.com/Veivel/monsieurrezan-backend)[https://github.com/Veivel/monsieurrezan-backend].

-## Development Process
+## Development Process & Tech

+This is my first project using TypeScript, and first time utilizing Tailwind properly.
+It's also the first (hopefully of many!) freelance project I've taken for a client.
+To start, I had two separate discussions with the client: one as a high-level overview, to understand his motivation and what he really wants out of this; the second to narrow down the details of each page and component.

+After looking at a few reference sites, I started by shaping the flexboxes of the different sections (outline).

 ## What's next?
-1. other landing components and footer!
-2. cms (strapi or enonic)
+1. integrate with cms
-3. look at other options for email
+2. look at other options for email